expra-frankfurt/wise25/lecture/content/writing.md

 The Method section usually has its own subsections:
   - **Participants**: Who participated in your study (summary of demographic data such as mean age and SD, gender distribution, native language, population from which they were recruited, ethics, etc.)
-  - **Stimuli/Materials**: Stimuli that participants perceived, devices/software used to display stimuli and collect responses, etc.
+  - **Stimuli/Materials**: Any materials you used while carrying out your study, for example stimuli that participants perceived, devices/software used to display stimuli and collect responses, questionnaires, databases, existing data, etc.
-  - **Procedure**: What happened when (order of events), participants’ task(s), trial structure
+  - **Procedure**: What happened when (order of events), participants’ task(s) and instructions, trial structure
   - **Design**: Description of experimental factors/manipulations
   - **Analysis**: Description of specific analysis strategies (not needed for simple/common analyses)